On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Cohomology of condensed groups

-Our goal in this appendix is to revisit the definition of \textit{condensed group cohomology}, due to Bhatt-Scholze, and explain its relation to Koszul complexes (Definition \ref{Kosz}), in some cases of particular interest to us.
+Our goal in this appendix is to revisit the definition of \textit{condensed group cohomology}, due to Bhatt--Scholze, and explain its relation to Koszul complexes (Definition \ref{Kosz}), in some cases of particular interest to us.

 We keep the notation and the conventions of Appendix \ref{condfun}, \S \ref{ape}.
 In particular, in this appendix, contrary to \S \ref{conve}, we work in the category of all condensed sets (and not only $\kappa$-condensed sets).